Rail transport in South Africa: History

-In the north, in the independent South African Republic, the Netherlands-South African Railway Company (NZASM) constructed railways: one from Pretoria to Lourenço Marques in Portuguese East Africa Colony and a shorter line connecting Pretoria to Johannesburg.
+In the north, in the independent South African Republic, the Netherlands-South African Railway Company (NZASM) constructed railways: one from Pretoria to Lourenço Marques (today's Maputo) in Portuguese East Africa Colony (modern-day Mozambique) and a shorter line connecting Pretoria to Johannesburg.

-Later railway development was driven by Cecil Rhodes, whose original intention was for a railway extending across Africa as a great Cape-Cairo railway linking all the British territories of Africa.
+Later railway development was driven by Cecil Rhodes, whose original intention was for a railway extending across Africa as a great Cape-Cairo Railway, linking all the British territories of Africa.
 However, Rhodes was as much a capitalist in his motivation as a visionary.

-When little gold was found in Mashonaland in Southern Rhodesia, he accepted that the scheme to reach Lake Tanganyika had no economic justification.
+When little gold was found in Mashonaland in southern Rhodesia, he accepted that the scheme to reach Lake Tanganyika had no economic justification.
 Railways built by private companies without government subsidies need enough traffic to pay high freight rates and recover construction costs.

 The agricultural products that fuelled much of Rhodesia's early economic growth could not provide this traffic; large quantities of minerals could.
-Most early railways in Africa were built by the British government rather than by Companies—the need to raise capital and produce dividends prevented most Companies from undertaking such infrastructure investments.
-However, in the early period of railway construction, BSAC obtained finance from South African companies, including Consolidated Gold Fields and De Beers, in which Rhodes was a dominant force.
+Most early railways in Africa were built by the British government rather than by private companies—the need to raise capital and produce dividends prevented most companies from undertaking such infrastructure investments.

+However, in the early period of railway construction, the British South Africa Company (BSAC) obtained finance from South African companies, including Consolidated Gold Fields and De Beers, in which Rhodes was a dominant force.
 BSAC also benefited from Rhodes's fortunes before his death.
-The railway stopped at Mafeking was extended to Bulawayo by October 1897.
-The first train arrived in Victoria Falls on the Zambesi in 1904, driven by two women.
+The railway terminating at Mafeking was extended to Bulawayo by October 1897.
+The first train arrived in Victoria Falls on the Zambezi in 1904, driven by two women.

 A national "link-up" was established in 1898, creating a national transport network.
 This national network was largely completed by 1910.
 Though railway lines were also being extended outside of South Africa, as far north as Northern Rhodesia (present-day Zambia), the vision of Cecil John Rhodes, to have a rail system that would run from the "Cape to Cairo", would never materialise.